Four-year-old Esme Palmer’s incredible fight for survival against childhood cancer

 “One thing we really miss from Christchurch is the connections and friendships we made with other families going through the same thing,” she says.

 Despite everything she endured during her treatment, Esme persevered, finishing her sixth and final round of chemotherapy during the Covid-19 lockdown period.
-She is now back at kindergarten three mornings a week, and is making up for lost time by going back to dance class and starting swimming lessons.
+She has now started school and is making up for lost time by going to gymnastics, taking swimming lessons and learning to ride a bike.

 “You don’t realise just how sick your child is until you see them well again, and then it hits you just what they have been through,” Megan says.